Dr Ford Hickson

 15-17 Tavistock Place

 Ford's doctoral thesis was on Authority, HIV and Sex between men in England.
 He has co-authored over 50 peer reviewed journal articles and a book, as well as numerous monographs and several book chapters.
 He also holds a BA in Opera Studies.

-Ford is currently engaged the second European MSM Internet Survey.
+Ford is currently engaged with the second European MSM Internet Survey.